orvindell/psiPlan/README.md

-# psiPlan - Krotki homework which we need to do
+# psiPlan - Krotki homework which we need to do!!!